-4.3 Impacts on Bandwidth and Storage Costs
+4.6 Impacts on Bandwidth and Storage Costs

 Bandwidth cost.
-Figure 8 compares the bandwidth cost of each algorithm for video downloading.
+Figure 11 compares the bandwidth cost of each algorithm for video downloading.
 First, Grad-HYBJ had comparable bandwidth cost compared to the best performing state-of-the-art method Pensieve-AVC, achieving 17.0% increase in QoE with only 2.2% more transmitted data.
 Compared to the most bandwidth-efficient method BOLA-AVC, Grad-HYBJ consumed 12.7% more data but achieved 25.9% higher QoE.
 Grad-AVC executes quality upgrade but has negligible improvement in QoE over other AVC-based algorithms.
 The overhead of its quality upgrade neutralizes most of the benefits in QoE and lead to its extremely high bandwidth cost.
-Second, Grad-HYBJ had a bandwidth cost comparable to (i.e.,only 1.7% and 4.9% higher) or even slightly lower than other hybrid coding based alternatives, but achieved up to 22.1% higher QoE.
+Second, Grad-HYBJ had a bandwidth cost comparable to or even lower than other hybrid coding based alternatives, i.e., 1.7% and 4.9% higher than Grad-HYBP and BFAST-HYBJ, 6.2% lower than LAAVS-HYBP, with its achieved QoE being 9.5%, 22.1% and 30.8% higher repectively.
 In summary, our method Grad-HYBJ only incurred modest increase in bandwidth cost, in exchange for substantial QoE improvement.